Authors: Alexander Holden Miller, Margaret Li

-You’ll notice the model is always outputting the index for the “unknown” token.
+You’ll notice the model is always outputting the “unknown” token.
 This token is automatically selected because the dictionary doesn’t recognize any tokens, because we haven’t built a dictionary yet.
 Let’s do that now.

-The ParseAgent overrides one of two abstract functions in TorchAgent:
+eval_step, one of two abstract functions in TorchAgent.

 typical custom code for a model, and inheriting vectorization and batching from TorchAgent.

-You can override any functions to change the default argument values or to override the behavior with your own.
+As needed, you can also override any functions to change the default argument values or to override the behavior with your own.
 For example, you could change the vectorizer to return numpy arrays instead of Torch Tensors.